Hazardous Waste Clean Sweep

 - Oil based paints

-- Oil (while used oil is accepted, please consider taking oil to one of the local drop offs)
+- Oil (non-hazardous but covered under our arrangement, please consider taking oil to one of the local drop offs)

 - Varnishes